-The seventh week of the 2011 NFL regular season is clearly the weakest to date, at least on paper, with few marquee matchups to leave fans scrambling for their remote controls.
+The seventh week of the 2011 NFL regular season is clearly the weakest to date, at least on paper.
+Few marquee match-ups are ready to leave fans scrambling for their remote controls.
+That leaves the NFL Picks Week 7 edition to be a bit of a yawner.
+Sounds like a trap and paving the way for some upsets, right?

 The cream of the crop matchups for Week 7 appear to be the Lions and Falcons, Bears and Bucs – and biggest of all, thanks to Rex Ryan’s mouth, is the New York Jets hosting Norv Turner, Philip Rivers and the rested San Diego Chargers.